 Make your vehicle lighter

-Similarly, remove things like roof boxes or bike racks if they aren’t being used.
+A very simple way to improve your vehicle’s fuel economy is to reduce its weight.
+Take out any items from the boot that you don’t actually need, and remove things like roof boxes or bike racks if they aren’t being used.
 Not only do they add to the weight of the car, but they also increase the wind resistance the vehicle faces, increasing the strain.

 Turn off the air conditioning

 Let’s be honest, in the UK we often don’t have much need for air conditioning.
 What’s more, putting it on will cause you to use much more fuel.
-So unless it’s absolutely sweltering and simply opening the window won’t do the job, then leave it turned off.
+So, unless it’s absolutely sweltering and simply opening the window won’t do the job, then leave it turned off.

 Breaking the speed limit is not only a surefire way of having an accident or getting in trouble with the police, it’s also a massive waste of fuel.

 Change gears smoothly